 Festival of Lights

 Between this beginning and end of my basically far too quickly finished tour, I saw all sorts of other things I perhaps should have taken more time to see.
-From Marie Menkens Lights (1966), in which Christmas lights turn into an abstract light festival, to Yoko Ono's buttocks film Bottoms (1967) to Andy Warhol's (yes, that one again) static-filmed portraits, including an uncertain-looking Bob Dylan.
+From Marie Menkens Lights (1966), in which Christmas lights turn into an abstract light festival, to Yoko Ono's buttocks film Bottoms (1967) to Andy Warhol's (yes, that one again) statically filmed portraits, including an uncertain-looking Bob Dylan.
 Actually, Warhol, with his static camera, provided a counter-movement within the counter-movement.
 Irony is there too, as in Gunvor Nelson's feminist-absurdist striptease Take Off (1972).
 And in the corner of my eye, Empire looms over and over again.

 Thus, everyone will find something different that appeals to them specially.
 Case is, take your time, look around, and then choose something you want to give your full attention to.
 And come back again later.